dhirajthakare/Javascript-Tutorial/README.md

 # Javascript-Tutorial

+# JavaScript Tutorial
 JavaScript was invented by Brendan Eich in 1995, and became an ECMA(European Computer Manufacturer's Association) standard in 1997.
 ECMA-262 is the official name of the standard.
 ECMAScript is the official name of the language.

-# JavaScript Can Change HTML Content
+## JavaScript Can Change HTML Content
 document.getElementById("demo").innerHTML = "Hello JavaScript";

-##JavaScript Can Change HTML Attribute Values
+## JavaScript Can Change HTML Attribute Values
 document.getElementById('myImage').src='pic_bulboff.gif'

-##JavaScript Can Change HTML Styles (CSS)
+## JavaScript Can Change HTML Styles (CSS)
 document.getElementById("demo").style.color = "red";

-##JavaScript Can Hide HTML Elements
+## JavaScript Can Hide HTML Elements
 document.getElementById("demo").style.display = "none";

-#JavaScript Display Possibilities
+# JavaScript Display Possibilities
-##JavaScript can "display" data in different ways:
+## JavaScript can "display" data in different ways:

 Writing into an HTML element, using innerHTML.
 Writing into the HTML output using document.write().